This Is What Whales Are Betting On MercadoLibre - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for MercadoLibre options trades today is 84.17 with a total volume of 111.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of MercadoLibre's whale activity within a strike price range from $520.0 to $1500.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for MercadoLibre's big money trades within a strike price range of $420.0 to $1770.0 over the last 30 days.

 MercadoLibre Option Volume And Open Interest Over Last 30 Days